 We assume that the interarrival times of the external arrivals are exponentially distributed.
-Such an assumption poses only a slight restriction on the accuracy of the model while it has been shown by Palm (1943) and Khinchin (1960) that the sum of a large numbers of independent renewal processes (i.e. the arrival processes of the different classes of patients) will tend to a Poisson process.
+Such an assumption poses only a slight restriction on the accuracy of the model while it has been shown by Palm [15] and Khinchin [16] that the sum of a large numbers of independent renewal processes (i.e. the arrival processes of the different classes of patients) will tend to a Poisson process.
 Considering the multitude of classes of patients, the approximation of the aggregate external arrival process by means of a Poisson process should be accurate.
-In addition, Lariviere and Van Mieghem (2004) showed that the assumption of exponential interarrival times is reasonable in many service systems.
+In addition, Lariviere et al. [17] show that the assumption of exponential interarrival times is reasonable in many service systems.

 Let $\gamma{i(k,g)}$ denote the expected number of visits a class (k,g) patient will make to workstation i (remark that only the consultation workstations are assumed to be visited more than once).
-The aggregate arrival rate of patients at the consultation level equals:
+The aggregate arrival rate of patients at the consultation level equals